Conservation

 Sustainable social & economic solutions

 We also want to tackle the social and economic issues that feed into our ability to ensure the conservation of our coastlines.
-Our presence on Ilha do Fogo alone has already deterred illegal fishing activity on the island.
+Our presence on the Primeiras e Segundas island deterred illegal fishing activity.
 However, just being present is not enough.
-We must find a sustainable solution, that will have a lasting, positive effect on both human and animals inhabitants, long after we are gone.
+We must find a sustainable solution, that will have a lasting, positive effect on both human and animal inhabitants, long after we are gone.

 Whenever an opportunity has presented itself, we have worked on a strategy to develop ideas into sustainable projects that will provide the local population with education, an alternative source of income, and nutrition.